Thursday, April 7, 6:00–8:30 PM

 Johnny Heller is an award-winning actor and teacher with over 25 years of experience in the industry in voice over, stage, television, and stand-up comedy.
 He has narrated over 500 titles for adults, young adults, and children—working in almost every genre.
 Heller is a 2005 and 2009 Audie Award Winner, a double nominee in 2015, a 2014 Nominee for Best Male Narrator, a double nominee in 2012 and was named a Best Voice of 2008–2011 and 2014, and a Publishers Weekly Listen Up Award Winner 2008–2013.
 A winner of over 20 Earphone Awards, AudioFile Magazine named Heller one of the top 50 voices of the 20th Century.

 Ruth Reichl is the bestselling author of Tender at the Bone and Comfort Me with Apples.
 She was Editor in Chief of Gourmet Magazine from 1999 to 2009.
 Before that she was the restaurant critic of both The New York Times and the Los Angeles Times, where she was also named food editor.
 As co-owner of The Swallow Restaurant from 1974 to 1977, she played a part in the culinary revolution that took place in Berkeley, Calif.
 In 2007, Reichl was named Adweek’s Editor of the Year and received the Missouri Honor Medal for Distinguished Service in Journalism.
 Reichl also received the 2008 Matrix Award for Magazines from New York Women in Communications, Inc., and has been honored with six James Beard Awards.

 Ticket Cost: $75

-PLA thanks the Audio Publishers Association, AudioGo, Blackstone, and Macmillan Audio for their generous support of this event.
+PLA thanks the Audio Publishers Association; Blackstone Audio; Book on Tape, an imprint of Penguin Random House Audio; HarperAudio; and Recorded Books for their support of this event.